xyjigsaw/easy_label/README.md

 > A Vue.js project (front-end interface) for marking entities in texts(especially pdf paper).

+> A Python project (back-end API) for support Vue data exchange.

 > Front-end and Back-end are both independent.

 ## Functions or Features